Air Quality Testing Laboratory

 Kitchen Range Hood Capture Efficiency Testing

-Pollutant capture efficiency is the percentage of pollutants at the cooking surface captured by the exhaust hood.
-We have the capability to measure pollutant capture efficiency, sound level generated by their fans, and airflow of different types of kitchen exhaust devices.
+Capture efficiency is the percentage of pollutants emitted at the cooking surface that are captured by the exhaust hood.
+Our facility enables measurement of capture efficiency, sound level, and airflow for wall-mounted, island and downdraft exhaust systems.
 We can adjust how the range hood is installed, and measure pollutant capture efficiency using idealized emitters or during realistic cooking conditions using gas or electric fuel.
 We can simultaneously measure pollutant concentrations, such as as carbon monoxide, nitrogen oxides, formaldehyde, and fine particulates generated during cooking.

 RTU Outdoor Airflow Testing